turboapps/docs/building/working_with_containers/containers.md

 By default, the `commit` command merges sandbox changes with the base images and builds a new image from these merged layers.
 Specifying the "--no-base" option builds a new image of the sandbox changes without merging the base images.

-Test the new InstEd image:
+Test the new InstEd image.

 ```
 # Launch a new instance of Insted using the instedit image